The rights to water and sanitation in national law

 The Bolivian government is in the process of drafting a new Constitution which will include the right to water and sanitation.

-The constitution of Columbia, 1991, does not explicitly confirm the individual right to water and sanitation but Article 49 verifies that the State is responsible for public health and environmental sanitation, and that all individuals are guaranteed access to services that promote, protect, and rehabilitate public health
+The constitution of Colombia, 1991, does not explicitly confirm the individual right to water and sanitation but Article 49 verifies that the State is responsible for public health and environmental sanitation, and that all individuals are guaranteed access to services that promote, protect, and rehabilitate public health

 Article 334, provides that the State shall intervene to ensure that all individuals, and particularly those with low income, have effective access to basic goods and services.